kevinhartmann23/tic-tac-toe/README.md

 _If a user a new user joins on the same browser, the user has the option of resetting the win counts to even the score!
 Notice: 🍹's wins have reset to `0` but 🦩's have not!_

 ![reset WINS](.assets/functionality-snap-shots/snap5-reset-wins.png)

+### Appreciation
+I would like to thank my mentor, for being a sounding board.
+He not was there to help me work through my struggles, but did not hand me answers for the sake of learning and growing.
+Thanks Jeff!

+My instructors, for teaching me so much in so little time.
+6 weeks ago, I couldn't imagine being able to complete a project like this on my own in a few days.

+My cohort, for being solid people around around and keeping the memes going to lighten up the stress!

+Thank you for checking out my repo!